AndreaMaggioJK/YuGiCardArchive/README.md

 # YuGiCardArchive
- A simple project in Spring Boot.
- It represents an archive of Yugi cards
- I used JPA to interact with the DB
- I implemented site security according to Boot security standards
+A Spring Boot project that serves as an archive for Yu-Gi-Oh! trading cards.
+It uses JPA for database interaction and implements site security according to Spring Boot security standards.